Ecosystem Integration

 [ dependencies ]

-facet = { version = "{{ data.versions.facet }}" , features = [ "doc" ] }
+facet = { version = "{{ data.versions.facet }}" , features = [ "doc" ] } This is useful for:

 - facet-pretty: Showing doc comments in pretty-printed output